markdownlint/markdownlint/docs/RULES.md

 aren't completely surrounded by spaces.
 This rule attempts to detect where they were surrounded by spaces, but it appears that emphasized text was intended by the author.

+## MD038 - Spaces inside code span elements

+Tags: whitespace, code

+This rule is triggered on code span elements that have spaces right inside the
+backticks:

+    ` some text `

+    `some text `

+    ` some text`

+To fix this, remove the spaces inside the codespan markers:

+    `some text`